kala13x/slog/README.md

 ```
 With expected output to be:

-    2017.01.22-19:03:17.03 - <trace> [example.c:72].
+    2017.01.22-19:03:17.03 - <trace> [example.c:72]

 ### Version
 `slog_version()` is a function which returns version of slog.
 If argument is 1, it returns only version and build number.
-Otherwise it returns full version such as Build number, build name and etc.
+Otherwise it returns full version such as Build number, build date and etc.

 Usage:
 ```c
 printf("slog Version: %s", slog_version(1));
 ```

 Output will be something like that:
 ```
 slog Version: 1.5 build 1 (Jan 22 2017)
 ```

 ### Output
-Here is example output strings of slog
+Here is example output messages of slog
 ```
 2020.12.13-19:41:41.27 - Simple message without anything
 2020.12.13-19:41:41.27 - Simple message with our own new line character